 Stephanie has championed 21st-century business processes and systems to better meet today’s preservation challenges.
 The organization has strategically repositioned its portfolio of 27 historic sites to achieve new levels of stewardship, implemented a bold plan to upgrade its technology infrastructure, and moved its operations to the historic Watergate building, creating a dynamic, state-of-the-art workplace to move preservation forward.

 Before joining the National Trust, Stephanie served in several senior executive positions with The Nature Conservancy, one of the world's largest and most influential conservation organizations.
-She also served as director of RARE, a U.S.-based conservation group that uses social marketing to address environmental challenges in communities around the world, and currently serves as Chair of the Board of the Potomac Conservancy.
+She also served as director of RARE, a U.S.-based conservation group that uses social marketing to address environmental challenges in communities around the world, and is the past chair of the board of the Potomac Conservancy.
 She holds a B.A. in English from the University of Colorado and an MBA from George Washington University.